leandrodeleite/engineering/Modular-Python/00 __ Preface, Description.md

 - Make use of modules and packages that others have written
 - Use modular techniques to build robust systems
   that can handle complexity and changing requirements over time

 ---
+*Key benefits*

+- The book would help you develop succinct,
+expressive programs using modular design
+- The book would explain best practices and common idioms
+through carefully explained and structured examples
+- It will have broad appeal as far as target audience is concerned and
+there would be take away for all beginners to Python

+---